 The Ferrari Challenge Trofeo Pirelli is one of the most popular one-make series, in part because it brings together complete track novices and those who already have competition experience.
 The former have their own Coppa Shell with a separate classification and final title, while the latter race in the Trofeo Pirelli, also with a title up for grabs, so as to avoid a one-sided contest and assure a good show, from expert competitors racing at a very high level, as well as gentleman drivers who can thus compete on equal terms.

-Established in 1993 and now in its nineteenth year, this year the Ferrari Challenge sees the new 458 Challenge car line up alongside the F430 Challenge.
-Apart from the usual three series - Italy, Europe and North America, this year there will be a fourth one, for competitors from the Asia-Pacific region.
+Established in 1993 and now in its twenty-second year, this year the Ferrari Challenge sees the new 458 Challenge EVO car line up, organized in three series, engaging four regions – Europe, North America and Asia Pacific.

 Dimensions and weight

 |Overall length||179.5 in|

 |Front track||68.1 in|